Theofilos-Chamalis/chat-platform-backend/README.md

 - **WebSocket Scalability**: The current WebSocket implementation uses Socket.IO's default in-memory adapter.
 This means it only works on a single server instance.
 If you were to deploy this application on multiple servers behind a load balancer, users connected to different servers would not be able to communicate with each other.
 Solution: For production, you would need to implement a Redis adapter for Socket.IO (socket.io-redis) to broadcast events across all instances.
 - **Basic Encryption Key Management**: The message encryption key is stored in an environment variable.
 While this is acceptable for development, in a production environment, this is a security risk.
 Solution: A production-grade application should use a dedicated secret management service like AWS Key Management Service (KMS) or HashiCorp Vault.
 - **No "List All Public Groups" Endpoint**: The API currently lacks a discovery mechanism for users to find public groups to join.
 A GET /groups/public endpoint would be a necessary addition for a fully-featured application.
+- **Koyeb Free Tier Limitations**: The Koyeb free tier has a limited number of resources (0.1 vcpu, 256MB memory), a limited number of requests (1000 requests per month) and cold start time (10+ seconds) when not in use.
+This means that the application is not suitable for production use.
+Solution: Use a more powerful platform like AWS, GCP, Azure, or DigitalOcean, which would offer more resources and better performance and ability for horizontal scaling if needed.

 ---